5 NIGHTS / 6 DAYS

 - guided bus tour of Jekyll's historic district.

-Registration does not cover: Bike rental on Cumberland Island, lunches and dinners, admission to Ft.
+Registration does not cover: Bike rental on Cumberland Island, lunches, dinners, admission to Ft.
 Clinch State Park and Ft.
 Clinch.

-Change of Plans?
-Registrants have until January 10, 2019 to cancel and request a full refund.
-After this date.
-No refunds will be given, no exceptions.
-You can purchase insurance on your trip when you register to protect your registration fee in the event of an emergency.
+Additionally, you can purchase insurance on your trip from BikeReg when you register to protect your registration fee in the event of an emergency.

 Last Day to Request a Refund